 Who knew something so tiny could make so much mess?
 Baby vomit, milk, poop, dribble, the bodily excrements are never ending.
 And just when you feel like you’ve gotten to the end of that washing pile, baby will make sure you’ve got more to do!

 As mentioned in the previous point, babies have all manner of bodily excrements.
 And you’ll be surprised (and secretly impressed) at a babies capacity to get covered in everything going.
 Something that previously would have made you run for the hills becomes second nature, and you tackle it like a pro.
 Exploding diarrhoea?
 You got this covered.
 Projectile milk vomit?
 No problem.

 Also, get used to casually discussing the colour and smell of your babies poop to your partner.
 Over dinner.
 It becomes a regular occurance.

 5. Everybody is suddenly an expert in raising a baby.

 Seriously, everyone.
-Even people who don’t have children suddenly know better than you do.
-I had quite a heated argument with my (childless) brother and sister in law over this, when they claimed me having my son in a routine, and putting him to bed in his cot at 7pm was wrong, when they insisted we should forget the routine, go to theirs and put him to sleep on a bed.
-Yeah, a normal adult bed.
+Even people who don’t have children suddenly think they know better than you do.
+I had quite a heated discussion with one couple who disagreed with me having my son in a routine and that putting him to bed in his cot at 7pm was wrong, when they insisted we should forget the routine, go to theirs and put him to sleep on a bed instead.

-All this unsolicited advice, however well placed, gets annoying as hell.
-And those sanctimonious idiots who think they know better are worse, but you won’t stop them.
-Just smile and nod, then continue doing what you’re doing.
+In life in general, all this unsolicited advice, however well placed, gets annoying as hell.
+And those people who think they know better?
+They don’t.
+You won’t stop them, so just smile and nod, then continue doing what you’re doing anyway.
 Nobody will know your son or daughter better than you will, so you carry on doing what you think is best.